-This pack wins our award for Best Travel Pack due for its combination of comfort and adjustability without added bulk and weight.
+This pack wins our award for Best Travel Pack due to its combination of comfort and adjustability without added bulk and weight.
 The Versant won't make you stick out like a sore thumb as luggage for international travel and will also feel at home on a weekend backpacking trip in the wilderness.
 Features like the U-shaped zip panel give the Versant a duffel-like feel.
 The waist-belt is adjustable and supportive, without the added bulk of some of the other hip belts out there.
-All in all, this is a great pack, and it received high scores in all of our metric ratings.
+All in all, this is a great pack, and it scored well in many of our metric ratings.

 Comfort and Suspension

 This aspect of the Versant makes it stand out and could be considered a risky move on Thule's part.
 But, this doesn't make it any less comfortable.
-The straps on The North Face Terra 55 compare in thickness to the Versant's, but the Thule pack's straps are mesh, allowing for more breathability.
+The Thule pack's straps are mesh, allowing for breathability.
 Additionally, the straps are adjustable, making the pack fit a range of torso lengths.
 The adjustability of the hip belt is a bit less intuitive, but also adaptable so the pack will sit just right on a variety of waist sizes.

 The Versant is fairly minimalist regarding suspension, giving the pack a lower score in this metric.
-Unlike the pivoting hip belt on the Arc'teryx Bora AR 61 or the Gregory Deva 60, the Versant has a basic, yet well-padded hip belt.
+The Versant has a basic, yet well-padded hip belt.

 We were a bit concerned with how the Versant would perform carrying heavy loads with this simple design, but we found to have no real issues with it.
 The Versant distributed weight well and felt very comfortable, even when loaded up with gear and food.
-The back of the pack is also well padded and provides lumbar support that compares to that found on most of the Osprey
+The back of the pack is also well padded and provides lumbar support.

 Total Volume = 65 L